 (Posted by Lori Lee Davidson, co-founder of NMS)

-Betsy and I met serendipitously 4 years ago when I moved 2,000 miles across the country with my little family to Atlanta.
-We had a common friend who introduced us within the first 2 weeks of me moving to the south.
+Betsy and I met serendipitously four years ago when I moved 2,000 miles across the country with my little family to Atlanta.
+We had a common friend who introduced us within the first two weeks of me moving to the South.
 Betsy and I quickly became friends bonding over a common love of literature, Atlanta Braves, and appreciation for well-timed sarcasm.

 1) We love nonprofits.
 How can we be involved?
 Could we do this?
 Could we walk away from business?

 2) We want to be passionate about what we do and feel like the time we spend should be helping someone in a larger picture, not just selling a product “for now.”
 How can we make that happen?